inabnitn/check-http-status/README.md

 # check-http-status
-Bash script that uses curl and HTTP status codes to check if URLs are working.
+Bash script that uses curl and HTTP status codes to check if web pages are accessible.